MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Lombre Normal`
 `Lombre Name`: They're hurt bad...
 What exactly happened?!

+`Blastoise Pain`
-Blastoise Pain: Urgh...
+`Blastoise Name`: Urgh...
 It's what that Wynaut was saying...

+`Blastoise Pain`
-Blastoise Pain: ...We were wiped out by that Pokemon...
+`Blastoise Name`: ...We were wiped out by that Pokemon...

 `Lombre Normal`
 `Lombre Name`: Wh-what did you say?!

+`Charizard Pain`
-Charizard Pain: Grgh...
+`Charizard Name`: Grgh...
 There's no mistake...
 It said it was born to fight...

+`Charizard Pain`
-Charizard Pain: ...But that Pokemon's power...
+`Charizard Name`: ...But that Pokemon's power...
 There was nothing fake about it...

+`Charizard Pain`
-Charizard Pain: ...It really was the most powerful...
+`Charizard Name`: ...It really was the most powerful...
 Gfah!

 `Lombre Normal`
 `Lombre Name`: Ch-Charizard!
 Are you OK?!

+`Blastoise Pain`
-Blastoise Pain: There is a cave... far in the west...
+`Blastoise Name`: There is a cave... far in the west...
 It's there...

+`Blastoise Pain`
-Blastoise Pain: I never want... to go back again...
+`Blastoise Name`: I never want... to go back again...
 Gfwoh!

 `Bellsprout Pain`
 `Bellsprout Name`: Oh, my gosh!
 Blastoise went down, too!
 They need help now!